nitrain/nitrain/README.md

     - equal representation of each target class in each batch
 - variable batch size
     - have a default batch size, but also variable size e.g. `loader.next_batch(10)`
-- sample for a fixed number of batches without using an `epoch` loop:
+- sample for a fixed number of batches without using an `epoch` loop

 ## Transforms